All About Aurora Postage Stamp Trains

 *Note that on a very few first-generation cars, the wheel insulators may be translucent plastic instead of black.

-The wheels on later trucks have black plastic insulators that are flush with the wheel backs (2).
+The wheels on second generation trucks have larger-diameter black plastic insulators that are flush with the wheel backs (2).
 Also, the car below is used; compare the discoloration of the parts with those of the 100% mint car above.

 Effects of Age